 Distributions to Participants - Under the terms of the Program, distributions are to be paid in the form of a joint and survivor annuity.
-A participant's account may, as elected by the participant (with spousal consent when required), be paid to him/her in a lump sum.
-In order to provide a joint and survivor annuity (or single life annuity where spousal consent is obtained or there is no spouse), the participant's account balance is transferred to the Chicago and North Western Railway Company Supplemental Pension Plan (the "Supplemental Pension Plan") for payment of the annuity may, at the option of the Program administrator, be purchased from a third-party institution or paid from the assets of the Supplemental Pension Plan.
+A participant's account may, as elected by the participant (with spousal consent when required), be paid to him/her in a single sum.
+In order to provide a joint and survivor annuity (or single life annuity where spousal consent is obtained or there is no spouse), the participant's account balance is transferred to the Chicago and North Western Railway Company Supplemental Pension Plan (the "Supplemental Pension Plan") for payment of the annuity.
+The annuity may, at the option of the Program administrator, be purchased from a third-party institution or paid from the assets of the Supplemental Pension Plan.
 A required minimum distribution option is available at age 72 (age 70 1⁄2 if the participant's date of birth is before July 1, 1949).
 A terminated participant may defer distribution until the earlier of the participant's required beginning date, as defined in the Program, or the participant's death.
-If distribution is deferred until the participant's required beginning date, as defined in the form of monthly, quarterly, semi-annual, or annual installments.
+If distribution is deferred until the participant's required beginning date, the participant may elect (with spousal consent when required) distribution either in a single sum or in the form of monthly, quarterly, semi-annual, or annual installments.
 Such single sum distribution must be made (or installments begin) no later than the participant's required beginning date.
-If receiving a single sum distributed in cash unless shares of stock are elected at the time of distribution.
-If the participant remains employed with the Railroad after attaining age 72 (age 70 1⁄2, if the participant's date of birth is before July 1, 1949), the participant must commence distribution of his/her account no later than the April 1st of the year following the year in which the participant terminates employment.
-Under provisions of the CARES Act (described in the "General" section above), participants could waive their required minimum distribution payment(s) payable in 2020.
+If receiving a single sum distribution, the portion of a participant's account invested in the Union Pacific Common Stock Fund, if any, is distributed in cash unless shares of stock are elected at the time of distribution.
+If the participant remains employed with the Railroad after attaining age 72 (age 70 1⁄2, if the participant's date of birth is before July 1, 1949), the participant must commence distribution of his/her account no later than the April 1st of the year following the year in which the participant separated from service.
+Under provisions of the CARES Act (described in the "General" section above), participants could waive their required minimum distribution payment(s) attributable to 2020.

-In-service withdrawals, including withdrawals of rollover contributions, hardship withdrawals, and withdrawals on and after age 59 1⁄2, may be made by a participant from his or her account in accordance with the Program's provisions.
+In-service hardship and non-hardship withdrawals, including withdrawals on and after age 59 1⁄2, may be made by a participant from his or her account in accordance with the Program's provisions.

-Program Administration - The Program is administered by the Executive Vice President and Chief Human Resource Officer of Union Pacific Railroad Company.
+Program Administration - The Program is administered by the Named Fiduciary - Plan Administration.
+The Executive Vice President - Sustainability and Strategy of Union Pacific Railroad Company currently serves in this role.
 Investment management fees for the Program's investment options are netted against investment earnings.
 Expenses incurred administering the Program, including participant recordkeeping expenses, are payable from Program assets.
 The Railroad has the option, but not the obligation, to pay Program administrative expenses.

-Subsequent Events Evaluation - We evaluated the effects of all subsequent events through June 25, 2021, the financial statement issuance date.
+Subsequent Events Evaluation - We evaluated the effects of all subsequent events through June 29, 2022, the financial statement issuance date.